 Most shares of stock are held in electronic form these days, but there are still quite a few paper stock certificates around.
 After a death in the family, ownership of the shares must be transferred to a beneficiary before they can be cashed in.
 Stock certificates are registered with the transfer agent that handles securities transactions for the company that issued the stock.
 If you are the person who inherited the stock, how you handle transferring ownership and selling the shares depends on whether the shares have to go through probate.

-Contact the transfer agent for the company that issued the stock.
+Each company that issues stock has a transfer agent.
 You can find the transfer agent on the company’s investor relations website or by calling the department of shareholders’ services.
 Ask if the stock was held in one person’s name with a stated transfer-on-death beneficiary or if the shares were held jointly with right of survivorship.
 In either case you, as heir, can transfer ownership yourself.
 If the stock was registered in another manner, it must go through probate and the executor of the estate will handle the transfer of ownership.
 When stock must go through probate, give the stock certificates to the executor.
 She’ll need them to change the ownership registration.

-Wait until the transfer agent notifies you the transfer of ownership has been processed.
-Then all you need to do is call the transfer agent and place a sell order for the shares.
+After reviewing your package, the transfer agent will notify you that the transfer has been processed.
+Then, all you need to do is call the transfer agent and place a sell order for the shares.
 You will be credited with the sale proceeds.

 - Jupiterimages/BananaStock/Getty Images